 Our standards for aquaculture, fisheries and salmonid-specific fisheries set the environmental sustainability bar for seafood.
-They undergo regular review and revision to ensure the latest science and best management practices are incorporated into our Seafood Watch assessments.
+They undergo regular review to ensure the latest science and best management practices are incorporated into our Seafood Watch assessments.

 Our assessments identify the environmental performance of fisheries or aquaculture operations and the process we follow to Develop Seafood Watch Recommendations (PDF) ensures that our assessments are rigorous, impartial, transparent and accessible.